hangrypika/minawan_dvd_screensaver_thing/README.md

+You need to have VSCode or something similar installed to make this work.
 Before running make sure you have the python language installed if you don't download it from here: https://www.python.org/downloads/ Then go to the terminal (that little tab at the bottom of your screen should say terminal)